MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 <a id="update-variable-group"></a>
 ### Update a variable group

-Use the [az pipelines variable-group update](/cli/azure/pipelines/variable-group#ext-azure-devops-az-pipelines-variable-group-update) command to update a variable group.
+To update a variable group, use the [az pipelines variable-group update](/cli/azure/pipelines/variable-group#ext-azure-devops-az-pipelines-variable-group-update) command.

 For example, the following command updates the variable group with ID `4` to change the `name` and `description`, and outputs results in table format.